LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 2. Analyze the stack frame

-3. [Describe the specific payload construction procedure here]
+3. [Describe specific payload construction steps here]

 ### Proof of Concept Code (PoC)